truevault-safe/hipaa-compliance-developers-guide/02 What is HIPAA?.md

 ### The Difference Between Protected Health Information and Consumer Health Information

 So how do you know if you’re dealing with protected health information (PHI) or consumer health information?
-The test is pretty simple: if your device or application stores, records or transmits the user’s personally-identifiable health data held in the app or device then you are dealing with protected health information and need to be HIPAA compliant.
+The test is pretty simple: if your device or application stores, records or transmits the user’s personally-identifiable health data held in the app or device to a covered entity (see below) then you are dealing with protected health information and need to be HIPAA compliant.

-If you are building a wearable device or application that collects the anonymous health information, but do not plan on sharing it with a covered entity such as a doctor at any point in time then you do not need to be HIPAA compliant.
+If you are building a wearable device or application that collects health information, but does not plan on sharing it with a covered entity at any point in time then you do not need to be HIPAA compliant.

-For example, the Nike Fuelband is not HIPAA compliant because it does not track data considered protected health information nor allow data transmission from the device to a covered entity.
+For example, the Nike Fuel Band is not HIPAA compliant because it does not track data considered protected health information because you can't transmit that data from the device to a covered entity.

 ### Covered Entity